k3d-io/k3d/docs/usage/guides/exposing_services.md

     - **Note**: Kubernetes' default NodePort range is [`30000-32767`](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport)

     - **Note**: You may as well expose the whole NodePort range from the very beginning, e.g. via `k3d cluster create mycluster --agents 3 -p "30000-32767:30000-32767@server[0]"` (See [this video from @portainer](https://www.youtube.com/watch?v=5HaU6338lAk))
+      - **Warning**: Docker creates iptable entries and a new proxy process per port-mapping, so this may take a very long time or even freeze your system!

 ...
 (Steps 2 and 3 like above) ...